cmp-202/ssh2shell/README.md

 Code:
 -----
 The Class is written in coffee script which can be found here: `./src/ssh2shell.coffee`.
-It has comments not found in the build output javascript file `./lib/ssh2shell.js`.
+It has comments not found in the build output JavaScript file `./lib/ssh2shell.js`.

 Installation: